Raven’s™ Progressive Matrices

 Raven’s™ Progressive Matrices is a leading global non-verbal measure of mental ability, helping to identify individuals with advanced observation and clear thinking skills who can handle the complexity and ambiguity of the modern workplace.
 Raven’s™ offers information about someone’s capacity for analyzing and solving problems, abstract reasoning, and the ability to learn and reduces cultural bias with a nonverbal approach.

-There are 4 versions of the Raven’s™ available:
+The following versions of the Raven’s™ are available:

 Note: All versions are B-Level assessments.
 User requirements are below.